Go to top

 Can I build a raised pond on my type of land?

 If you own your home, your property is considered “permitted development” and does not require planning permission.
-However, you may need to obtain planning permission to build a pond where it is visible from the road or if you live in a listed property, conservation area or AONB
+However, you may need to obtain planning permission to build a pond where it is visible from the road or if you live in a listed property, conservation area or AONB.

 How long does it take to build a raised pond?